 When buying a diamond it is crucial to take into account a couple of factors which determine the value of a diamond.
 On top of that, you want to be sure the diamonds you purchase are obtained legally and that you have a lifetime certified warrant of authenticity on your diamond.
 Therefore we recommend purchasing your diamond from a certified dealer.

-A basic knowledge or assistance is required in order to decide on which colour, clarity of the diamond and its cut, to get that highly desired brilliance.
+A basic knowledge or assistance is required in order to decide on which color, clarity of the diamond and its cut, to get that highly desired brilliance.
 Our team of experts have filled our FAQ database with all there is to know about diamonds.
 If you are unable to find the right answer in our database, our experts are more than happy to help.
 Please feel free to contact us via chat, e-mail or telephone.

 Our diamonds are conflict free and come from the best diamond dealers from Antwerp.
 Our diamonds from 0.30 crt and more come with an official certificate from the renowned GIA or HRD.
 On top of that, DiamondsByMe is the most significant Dutch supplier of diamonds.
 Customers have access to free information on diamonds.
 Our mission is finding you the right diamond, matching your personal budget.